tdwg/vocab/maintenance-specification.md

 3.4.4 New documents

 4 Vocabulary enhancements
-4.1 General principles
+4.1 Development
-4.2 Development of vocabulary enhancements
-4.3 User feedback reports
+4.2 User feedback reports
-4.3.1 Feature Report
+4.2.1 Feature Report
-4.3.2 Implementation Experience Report
+4.2.2 Implementation Experience Report
-4.3.3 Use of the user feedback reports
+4.2.3 Use of the user feedback reports
-4.3.4 Archiving the user feedback report
+4.2.4 Archiving the user feedback report

 5 References
 ```